opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 - Ensure you're running OpenSearch version 2.17 or later.
 - Ensure you have the SQL plugin installed.
 The SQL plugin is part of most OpenSearch distributions.
 For more information, see [Installing plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/).
-- Ensure you have configured an Amazon S3 and Amazon EMR Serverless.
+- Ensure you have configured an Amazon S3 and Amazon EMR Serverless (needed for access to Apache Spark).

 ## Configuring SQA